dwarvesf/handbook/who-does-what.md

 ---
 title: Who does what
+description: "Figuring out who to ask about a specific issue or question shouldn't be a guessing game.
+This guide outlines our main areas of focus and who helps lead them."
 date: 2019-02-21
-description: Figuring out who to ask about a specific issue or question shouldn't be a guessing game.
-This guide outlines our main areas of focus and who helps lead them.
 authors:
   - tieubao
 tags: